tecunningham/tecunningham.github.io/_drafts/psychology-literature.md

 # BOOKS

-1. Goldstein (2010) “Encylopedia of Perception”http://books.google.se/books?id=Y4TOEN4f5ZMCGOOD!
-SHOULD GET A COPY FROM LIBRARY
+1. Goldstein (2010) “Encylopedia of Perception”
+   - Have a PDF copy (downloaded from archive.org)

-2. Stevens' Handbook of Experimental Psychology (2002)[downloaded]
+2. "The Stevens' Handbook of Experimental Psychology and Cognitive Neuroscience" (2018)
+   - Five volumes
+   - (don't confuse with Blackwell "Handbooks of Experimental Psychology")

 3. Goldstein (2005) “Blackwell Handbook of Sensation and Perception”